Bullying: Lessons to Combat Cruelty

 Why Read This

-Bullying is an age-old form of peer abuse that continues to cause concern.
-In national surveys, nearly one out of every three children report being bullied at school.
+In national surveys, nearly one in three children report being bullied at school.
 Students who bully and those who are victimized are likelier than other children to carry a weapon and engage in other acts of school violence.
-Many states have responded with new laws to combat bullying in schools, including cyberbullying.
+Many states have responded with laws to combat bullying , including cyberbullying in schools.

-This report provides strategies that schools can use to prevent bullying.
+This report provides strategies schools can use to help prevent bullying.

 Key Takeaways

-• In a United Educators (UE) claims analysis, the most frequently reported bullying behaviors were sexual assaults and improper touching, physical fights or assaults, verbal abuse, cyberbullying, and the use of weapons.
+- In a United Educators (UE) claims review, frequently reported bullying behaviors included sexual assaults and improper touching, physical fights or assaults, verbal abuse, cyberbullying, and the use of weapons.

 To View/Download this Resource